Fast Tasty Healthy Meals

 Currently, a healthy French fry option doesn't exist; roast potato wedges are as close as we can get.
 Set your oven to 390 F. Wash some Russet or Rooster potatoes and cut them into quarters.
 Line a metal baking tray with aluminum foil and spray it with fry light.
 Place in the oven for 1 minute to liquefy to the spray.
 Use an oven glove or cloth to remove the tray.
 Place the wedges lying flat in the tray and spray them with fry light.
 Roast them for 25 minutes.

 Open the oven and stand back to avoid the steam cloud.
 Use an oven glove or cloth to remove the tray.
 Shake some sea salt or black pepper over the wedges before serving them in a bowl.
-Russets come out golden brown as pictured above.
-Roosters are more like the roast potatoes pictured earlier.
+Russets come out golden brown.
+Roosters are more like roast potatoes.
 Do a test run with one potato to adjust the roasting time to suit your oven.
 I'm using a fan assist, which speeds cooking by 10 minutes.
 The result is extremely repeatable, once you establish the exact duration and time it to 1 minute precision.

 Stir-fry dinners: Make those veggies taste good!

 Stir-fries make a great side dish to fillets of chicken, steak, pork, duck, tuna, salmon or lobster tail.
-They can also make a tasty meal by cooking with strips of chicken, pork or beef and adding a side order of white rice.
-One of the drawbacks of stir-frying is that it requires two tablespoons of oil to stop the ingredients from sticking to the pan.
+They can also make a tasty meal by cooking with strips of turkey, chicken, pork or beef and adding a side order of white rice One of the drawbacks of stir-frying is that it requires two tablespoons of oil to stop the ingredients from sticking to the pan.
 This can leave an unpleasant aftertaste and cause problems for the health conscious.
-Fry light is an amazing frying spray that works with any kind of frying.
+Fry Light is a low calorie frying spray.
 Just spray a thin film on the wok and the ingredients don't stick or burn.
 It's one calorie per spray.

 At some point, you will want to start putting your own vegetable mixes together.
 The secret is to get all of the washing, pealing and chopping completed before any cooking takes place.
 This permits us to apply full attention when cooking and assure nothing gets burned.
 I use a basic mix of 1 red pepper, 2 large carrots, 5 large open cup mushrooms, 5 green beans and 4 stems of pak choi per person.
 Preparation time is 15 minutes or less.
 If you're going to add a potato side dish, I suggest instant mash or boiled baby potatoes to retain a low preparation time.